Volt Europa: Sweden

 In early November 2021, the Ljusnarsberg branch of Liberalerna (The Liberals) announced its intention to become an association and run for Volt in the local elections.
 The party's local elected representative joined Volt, becoming the first and only Volt representative in Sweden.

 The party participated in the 2022 Swedish general election and received 89 votes.
+It received 388 votes in the 2024 European Election, not enough to win a seat.

 Switzerland

 Volt Switzerland was founded on 9 October 2019.
 There are teams in Geneva, Zurich, Basel, Bern and Lugano.
 In February 2020, Volt participated in the Unity Committee for the Free Movement of Persons.
 It is intended to address concerns of foreigners and Swiss with a migration background to achieve greater participation in Swiss public life and was also directed against the citizens' initiative "For moderate immigration (limitation initiative)".

 In the municipal elections in Zurich in February 2022, Volt stood for the first time in an election in Switzerland and fielded candidates in 2 out of 9 constituencies.
 In constituency 7+8 the party achieved 0.24%, in constituency 10 0.34%, which means that it did not win a mandate.

 The party is part of the Swiss Europe Initiative, which calls for the Parliament and the Federal Council to start negotiations with the EU on institutional issues and cooperation.